Splitting Marital Property In A Divorce: How To Divide The House

 Assessing Tax Implications When Selling Assets During A Divorce Settlement

-Selling a house during divorce can be complicated in Florida, and assessing tax implications is an important part of the process.
+Selling a house during a divorce can be complicated in Florida, and assessing tax implications is an important part of the process.
 For instance, if the couple owns the house jointly, both parties must agree on the sale.

 Additionally, they must decide if they will divide the proceeds from the sale or if one person will buy out the other’s share.
 It is important to understand that capital gains taxes may apply to any proceeds received from selling a home during a divorce settlement.